kliment-olechnovic/voronota/expansion_lt/README.md

 ## Using Python bindings

-When "_voronotalt_python.so" and "voronotalt_python.py" are generated, the "voronotalt_python" module can be made findable by python by adding its dyrectory to the PYTHONPATH environmental variable:
+When "_voronotalt_python.so" and "voronotalt_python.py" are generated, the "voronotalt_python" module can be made findable by python by adding its directory to the PYTHONPATH environmental variable:

     export PYTHONPATH="${PYTHONPATH}:/path/to/voronota/expansion_lt/swig"